miguelperezenciso/NGScrashcourse/README.md

 - Line 3 begins with a '+' character and is optionally followed by the same sequence identifier (and any description) again.
 - Line 4 encodes the quality values for the sequence in Line 2, and must contain the same number of symbols as letters in the sequence.

-Quality values are encoded using the so called 'PHRED' scores.
+Quality values are encoded using the so called 'Phred' scores using [ASCII](https://es.wikipedia.org/wiki/ASCII) codes.
+The beauty of this is that numbers with several digits can be represented with a single letter.
+For instance, symbol '!' has ASCII code 33.
+Illumina 1.8+ uses Phred+33, raw reads typically (0, 41).

 **BAM** format is the compressed version of [SAM](https://en.wikipedia.org/wiki/SAM_(file_format)) or Sequence Alignment Map.